tsackton/taelgar/Species/Languages.md

 Non-Human tongues should generally avoid Indo-European or Semitic, but also do not necessarily need a clear and well defined mapping to real-world human languages.
 %%
 ## Trade Languages
-Availability of magic and magical communication and travel, while rare, is frequent enough to encourage the spread of common trade tongues.
+Availability of magical communication and travel, while rare, is frequent enough to encourage the spread of common trade tongues.
 Many non-human creatures also know trade languages, which allow communication among creatures of disparate backgrounds.
 Trade tongues are best thought of as pidgins, and they rarely allow for the full nuance of a native tongue.
 There are two trade tongues in common usage: **Common** and **Eastros**.
 ##### Common
 An ancient trade tongue derived from the original language of humans, it is commonly used by non-humans, especially halflings to conduct business and trade, and is widely spoken by human traders and travelers, especially across the lands that were once part of the Drankorian Empire.
 Common is a trade pidgin, and as such has no native speakers and a less developed vocabulary than most languages.